Hanaori-san Still Wants to Fight in the Next Life

-(花織さんは転生しても喧嘩がしたい, Hanaori-san wa Tensei Shite mo Kenka ga Shitai) is a Japanese manga series written and illustrated by Hekiru Hikawa.
-It began serialization in Kodansha's Monthly Morning Two magazine in August 2021, and has been compiled into eight volumes as of September 2025.
-An anime television series adaptation is set to premiere in 2026.
+Hanaori-san Still Wants to Fight in the Next Life (花織さんは転生しても喧嘩がしたい, Hanaori-san wa Tensei Shite mo Kenka ga Shitai) is a Japanese manga series written and illustrated by Hekiru Hikawa.
+It began serialization in Kodansha's seinen manga magazine Monthly Morning Two in August 2021.
+An anime television series adaptation produced by Liden Films aired from July to September 2026.

 Plot

 The series follows Ryūsei Narukami, a NEET who lives alone and plays video games.
 He is actually the reincarnation of a demon lord from another world.
 One day, a high school girl named Meteor Hanaori shows up in his apartment, who turns out to be the reincarnation of the hero that defeated him during his life as a demon lord.
 Things get complicated when Ryūsei gets a job as a teacher in Meteor's high school.